pydanny/pydanny-event-notes/DjangoConEurope2012/lfs-lightning-fast-shop.rst

 * Every new feature must have a real live use case
 * Every new feature must have tests
 * Every new feature must have documentation
+* Using Jenkins for CI
+* Deprecations over two releases